bratislava/bratislava.github.io/docs/deployment-and-infrastructure/github-actions.md

 # Github actions

 ### Setup github actions for Next/Strapi project
-We have predefined actions for repetev pipelines so there is only one file which needs to be added to repo:
+We have predefined actions for repeated pipelines, so there is only one file that needs to be added to repo:

 Deploy version 1.0.
 (02.09.2022)
 ```yaml